 It was not a question I had ever considered before nor had reason to until this precise moment.
 In the remote Indian hill station there appeared to be a very real and pressing need to consider the matter of monkey-beating.
-I am not a violent man but I imagined that if it came to it – the loss of an eye, the peeling of a cheek, a rabid wound across the chest – that I could indeed beat a monkey.
+I am not a violent man but I imagine that if it came to it – the loss of an eye, the peeling of a cheek, a rabid wound across the chest – that I could indeed beat a monkey.

 I had never been hunting.
 Never killed an animal.
 I avoided harming insects and flies as best I could, choosing instead to huff them, with coffee breath and good-will, along a new path.
-One time I had carried a dying crow in the case of my tennis racket to a vet who “helped” the crow in a way that I could not.
+One time I carried a dying crow in the case of my tennis racket to a vet who “helped” the crow in a way that I could not.

 I am a meat-eater, yes, but I avoid the murky moral issues around this choice by training my mind to spin dizzying distracting circles whenever they arise.
 I fear that deep down I do not want to eat meat.
 And whilst we are on a confessional tact, I will admit now to saying derogatory things about pigeons on more than one occasion; I have also insulted cockroaches and openly despised scorpions.
 I confess to feeding ducks bread, even though I knew it was bad for them, valuing my own enjoyment above their dietary needs.
 But on the whole, I am not a natural-born monkey-beater.